homagames/game-doctor/README.md

 ##### Game Doctor main window :
 ![](Documentation~/main-window.png)

-TODO : add a video of an actual fixing process with real checks

 ### Validation Profiles
 Game Doctor groups checks using Validation Profiles, they are a way to regroup checks and executing them together.